Twistetal: Location

-The community lies on the river Twiste, a tributary to the Diemel, itself a tributary to the Weser.
+The municipality lies on the river Twiste, a tributary to the Diemel, itself a tributary to the Weser.
 Twistetal is only a short way downstream from, and southwest of, the Twistesee, a man-made lake.
 It is located about 6 kilometers southwest from Bad Arolsen.

-Neighbouring communities
+Neighbouring municipalities

-Twistetal borders in the north and east on the town of Bad Arolsen, in the southeast on the town of Waldeck, in the southwest on the town of Korbach and in the west on the community of Diemelsee (all in Waldeck-Frankenberg).
+Twistetal borders in the north and east on the town of Bad Arolsen, in the southeast on the town of Waldeck, in the southwest on the town of Korbach and in the west on the municipality of Diemelsee (all in Waldeck-Frankenberg).

-Constituent communities
+Constituent municipalities

 Twistetal consists of the following centres: